ngxs/store/CONTRIBUTING.md

 > (@ngxs team members only)

 ## Dev builds
-circleci picks up all commits to master, which is our development branch.
-It then runs the build, the tests, the integration tests, and if they all succeed, circleci will publish to code climate, and to npm using the git commit sha1 as an identified `3.0.0-dev.6e59e7b` and tag it as `@dev`
+CircleCI picks up all commits to master, which is our development branch.
+It then runs the build, the tests and the integration tests.
+If they all succeed, CircleCI will publish to Code Climate, and to npm using the git commit sha1 as an identified `3.0.0-dev.6e59e7b` and tag it as `@dev`

 # Beta builds
-**@todo** need to figure out how to get the prerelease version and use it as the git tag, before we can automate the `@beta` releases
+**@todo** need to figure out how to get the prerelease version and use it as the git tag, before we can automate the `@beta` releases.

 ## Release builds
-circleci picks up when a git tag is created and does the same thing as for the development build, but instead of releasing a dev build, releases the version that was specified in the root package.json in the git tag. it also tags it as @latest
+CircleCI picks up when a git tag is created and does the same thing as for the development build, but instead of releasing a dev build, releases the version that was specified in the root package.json in the git tag.
+It also tags it as @latest.